enviroCar/enviroCar-website-ng/README.md

 The second command will output an IP and port that you can open in your browser.

+## Login Accounts

+The demo application requires an enviroCar account.
+Feel free to create one at https://envirocar.org - the account will also work with the demo application.
+Some parts of the website require that you have at least one recorded track.
+If you do not want to or are not able to contribute a track, please contact envirocar@52north.org in order to get a demo login account.

 ## Heroku version

 You can find a heroku hosted version here https://envirocar.herokuapp.com/